melexis/xunit2rst/README.rst

 ===========================

-Extra reStructuredText content for the generated test reports can be defined in a YAML_ file that contains a mapping, aka `dictionary`_, of case insensitive test case names (or test suite names for ``-s, --itemize-suites``) as keys and reStructuredText strings as values. `Multiline strings`_ are supported.
+Extra reStructuredText content for the generated test reports can be defined in a YAML_ file that contains a mapping, aka `dictionary`_, of case insensitive test case names or (parent) test suite names as keys and reStructuredText strings as values. `Multiline strings`_ are supported.
 This feature is used in the `example documentation`_.

-The content file is typically defined in a parent test suite's metadata, making it available to all child suites in the hierarchy.

 When using the ``-s, --itemize-suites`` flag, the YAML keys should match the converted test suite names instead of individual test case names.
 The suite name conversion follows the same rules as test case names: the name is converted to uppercase, special characters are replaced with underscores, and any prefix before a dot is removed.

-**Suite Content Behavior:**

-- **With** ``--itemize-suites``: Suite content is added to individual traceability items for each itemized test suite
-- **Without** ``--itemize-suites``: Suite content is added as header content above the ``.. contents::`` section

-**Parent-Child Suite Relationships:**

-When test suites have a hierarchical structure (parent suites containing child suites), only child suites with actual test cases get itemized when using ``--itemize-suites``.
-Parent suites (typically with ``tests="0"``) are not itemized, but their content files are still processed.
-Child suites can access content defined for both parent and child suite names in the same content file.

 The path to the YAML file, an absolute path or relative to the input XML file, must be added as a metadata element to the XML content, with the string ``xunit2rst content file`` as name and the path as value.